Donders-Institute/git-workshop/group_1/README.md

 This README contains the names or usernames or pseudonyms of the group 1 participants and their recommendations for cool movies or TV shows.

-1. The Shining
-2. rgnlg -- "Night on Earth" by Jim Jarmush; "La Grande Belezza" by Paolo Sorrentino, "The Secret of Kells" by Tomm Moore
-3.
-4.
-5.

 **Rasmus recommendations**